-To start the saw: Depress the trigger switch (A).

-Always allow the blade to reach the full selected speed, and then guide the saw into the workpiece.
+To start the saw: Depress the lock-off button (S), then depress the trigger switch (A).
+Always allow the blade to reach full speed, and then guide the saw into the workpiece.

-A WARNING: The blade should reach the full selected speed before it comes into contact with the workpiece.

-To stop the saw: Release the trigger switch and allow the blade to come to a complete stop.
+WARNING: The blade should reach full speed before it comes into contact with the workpiece.
+To stop the saw: Release the trigger switch (A) and allow the blade to come to a complete stop